abeerzaff/AI-Internship-PITB/README.md

 #WEEK-03

 In Week 03, I worked on a real-world dataset where I performed several data cleaning steps.
 After cleaning the data, I conducted Exploratory Data Analysis (EDA).
 Through EDA, I learned how to analyze and visualize data and how to convert raw data into meaningful insights.

+##WEEK-04

+This project is the Week 04 submission for the Data Visualization and Dashboard Thinking assignment.
+The goal was to take the cleaned Netflix dataset from Week 3 and turn it into a set of visual stories that help identify trends, compare categories, and uncover patterns in the data, and then present those findings in a way that actually supports decision-making rather than just showing code output